For the latest magazine issues please subscribe to our e-paper!

-'A journey from quill to digital' – the phrase highlights the longevity of its -175-year-long ongoing journey of the ‘The Catholic Examiner Newsweekly ‘ published by the Roman Catholic Archdiocese in Mumbai.
+'A journey from quill to digital' – this phrase highlights the longevity of the 175-year-long ongoing journey of the ‘The Examiner Catholic Newsweekly’ published by the Roman Catholic Archdiocese in Mumbai.
 The phrase also hints at the varied instruments of the medium of communication used during the period of its publication.

-The Examiner began as a journalistic venture by small group of lay people and priests to have a pamphlet to disseminate the teachings of Christian faith and snippets of important Christian events happing in the local and universal Church.
+The Examiner began in the year 1850 as a journalistic venture by small group of lay people and priests to have a pamphlet to disseminate the teachings of the Catholic faith and snippets of important Christian events happing in the local and universal Church.
 It was eventually taken-over as a religious-mouthpiece of the Archdiocese of Bombay by Bishop A. Hartmann.

 The first lead article titled ‘Dare to dream’ of this religious newspaper was written by an Italian priest Fr.
-Ignatius Persico O.C .
+Ignatius Persico O.C.
 This editorial was a single page printed newsletter in cursive writing.
 It resembled a hand-written piece as if with a quill.
-Unfortunately, the only surviving copies of these in the archives of The Examiner were destroyed in a fire 15 years ago.
+Unfortunately, the only surviving copies of these in the archives of The Examiner were destroyed in a fire in the year 2012.

 The editors of the initial years of the Catholic Weekly were priests hailing from different nationalities and religious orders who composed the magazine.
 Some of them were editors known for their eminence in achieving high standards of journalism in English.
 Among these the last were foreign Jesuit priest-editors, who served for about 88 years, before the Indian priests took over.
 Special mention needs to be made of Fr.
 Earnest Hull - an erstwhile editor of The Examiner, between 1903 and 1924.
 He was felicitated with the highest award in international journalism.